Together Every Step of the Way

 “Our clinic is particularly attuned to the critical needs of young people with cancer,” Dr. Haynes says.
 “People who are starting their families, who are thinking about reproductive health, thinking ‘How do I plan for my future?’”

-For these patients, “the kind of support that the CaLM model provides is really important beyond simply giving the right surgery, giving the right treatment, doing the right tests,” says Dr. Haynes.
+For these patients, “the kind of support that our care model provides is really important beyond simply giving the right surgery, giving the right treatment, doing the right tests,” says Dr. Haynes.

-The care team employs a dietitian, a social worker, a genetic counselor, a supportive and survivorship specialist, and more to provide patients a whole-person treatment experience.
+The care team employs a dietitian, a social worker, and more to provide patients a whole-person treatment experience.